InitializeMe/Hackathon-Starter-npm/README.md

 node app.js
 ```

-This npm package can be installed globally, and consists of a script that does the cloning of the hackathon-starter project for you.
+Alternatively, this npm package can be installed globally, and consists of a script that does the cloning of the hackathon-starter project for you.

 Install this npm package by installing it globally using:
 ```bash